Charles Newman, LEED AP

 My work has shown consistent dedication to improving the lives of those most in need with low cost / high impact design solutions developed through community-driven design processes.
 Much of this experience has been documented on this blog.
 It is this on-the-ground experience that frames my investigations into the larger, complex challenges facing our rapidly developing world of today.

 In addition to my built work, I have published numerous articles and papers relating to my experiences working in both Africa and beyond (many of which are republished here).
-I have also spoken at numerous universities, including Columbia University, New York University, Kigali Institute of Science and Technology, and Jomo Kenyatta University of Agriculture and Technology.
+I have also spoken at numerous universities including Columbia University, New York University, Peking University, Kigali Institute of Science and Technology, and Jomo Kenyatta University of Agriculture and Technology.

 Feel free to contact me with any questions, comments or potential projects.